PDOK/gpkg-to-featureinfo-texthtml/README.md

 ## Usage with sources
 You can use either an URL where a Geopackage can be downloaded or use a local Geopackage.
+The HTML files will be stored in a 'output' folder.

 Example with an URL:
 `go run main.go -gpkg-url https://domain.nl/geopackages/dataset/1/dataset.gpkg`